laurent409/CloudBox/README.md

 This API will return to you an object with all details of folders into your specific container.

 ### - List Blobs Files (GET Method)

 #### URI
-You can list you files into your container using this URI :
+You can list your files into your container using this URI :

 `/Service1.svc/{container}/{folder}/all-files`